LeandroGioria/GymPointApp/README.md

 # run api
 yarn dev & yarn queue

+# in another tab in the terminal run the queue
+yarn queue

 # in another tab in the terminal install the frontend dependencies and run it
 cd GymPointApp/frontend